tetrapod00/godot-docs/tutorials/3d/occlusion_culling.rst

 The last possible cause for this is overly aggressive mesh simplification during the occluder baking process.
-Select the OccluderInstance3D node, decrease the **Bake > Simplification** property then bake occluders again.
+Select the OccluderInstance3D node, decrease the :uiproperty:`Bake > Simplification` property then bake occluders again.

-As a last resort, you can enable the **Ignore Occlusion Culling** property on the occludee.
+As a last resort, you can enable the :uiproperty:`Ignore Occlusion Culling` property on the occludee.
 This will negate the performance improvements of occlusion culling for that object, but it makes sense to do this for objects that will never be culled (such as a first-person view model).